 Cisco Cloudlock, a ‘Cloud Access Security Broker’ – or CASB for short, secures your cloud users, their data, and apps all from one cloud-delivered tool.

 In this part, we’ll focus on the ‘Apps Firewall’.
-Cloudlock connects with each of your cloud-delivered applications: Office 365, GSuite, Salesforce, Teams for Slack, Cisco Webex Teams, Box, Dropbox, Servicenow, Okta, and Onelogin (all currently supported as of this writing).
+Cloudlock connects with each of your cloud-delivered applications: Office 365, GSuite, Salesforce, Slack, Cisco Webex Teams, Box, Dropbox, ServiceNow, Okta, Amazon Web Services (AWS) and Onelogin (all currently supported as of this writing).
 In doing so, Cloudlock can discover each and every user you have and each and every permission they’ve handed out to third-parties all through existing APIs.

 Cloudlock then provides a dashboard of each application which has access to YOUR data, the number of users using that app, the permissions allowed, and a crowdsourced indicator of risk associated with allowing that app.